brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 In this tutorial we'll create a workflow for creating Development Preview Environments.

 Preview Environment is a dedicated Kubernetes Namespace where all of your applications and their dependencies are deployed.
-We will create a pipeline for both creation of these ephemeral environments as well as auto-deployment of the applications themselves.
+We will create a pipeline for both creation of these ephemeral environments, as well as auto-deployment of the applications themselves.

 Preview Environments are a great place for early experimentation where changes to your